tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 </object>
 ```

-While an example of annotation JSON file with data for one image in COCO format can be shown as follows.
+While an example of the annotation JSON file with data for one image in COCO format can be shown as follows.
 ```
 {
   "type": "instances",